GitauHarrison/notes/search/install_elasticsearch_localhost.md

 $ sudo systemctl status elasticsearch.service
 ```

-If you followed the installation steps correctly, you may need to restart your machine.To test your set up and installation, run this command on your terminal:
+If you followed the installation steps correctly, you may need to restart your machine.
+To test your setup and installation, run this command on your terminal:

 ```python
 (venv)$ curl localhost:9200
 ```
 You should be able to see JSON-formatted data displayed in your terminal.
 Alternatively, paste http://localhost:9200/ to your browser's address bar.
 JSON data will be dumped on your screen.

-If you are curious what JSON is, it stands for JavaScript Object Notation.
+If you are curious about what JSON is, it stands for JavaScript Object Notation.
 It is a standardized format that is commonly used to transfer data as text over a network.
 It is used by a lot of APIs and databases, and it is very easy for both humans and machines to read.
 JSON is more like Python dictionaries with key/value pairs.

 The process of encoding data into JSON format (dict to JSON) is called **Serialization**.
 Often the function `json.dumps(dict_object)` does this.
-The process of converting JSON back to native objects such dicts is called **Deserialization** using `json.loads(object)`.
+The process of converting JSON back to native objects such as dicts is called **Deserialization** using `json.loads(object)`.

 ## Testing